sunny7899/devops/aws.md

 CloudSearch - search engine, you have an ecommerce website and you want to add a search bar

 Know your Initialisms
-IAM Identity and Access Management S3 Simple Storage Service SWF Simple Workflow Service
+IAM Identity and Access Management
+S3 Simple Storage Service for object storage.
+SWF Simple Workflow Service
 SNS Simple Notification Service
 SQS Simple Queue Service